 Salt and Pepper Ceviche

-- 1 pound sashimi- quality boneless, skinless halibut (or other large-flake or steak-y light color fish like marlin, snapper or albacore tuna)
+- 1 pound sashimi quality boneless, skinless halibut (or other large-flake or steak-like, light color fish such as marlin, snapper or albacore tuna)

 - 1 teaspoon freshly ground black pepper

-- 2 to 3 tablespoons (lightly packed) cilantro leaves
+- 2 to 3 tablespoons (lightly packed) fresh cilantro leaves

-- Cut fish into 1/2-inch pieces or slightly smaller.
+- Cut the fish into ½-inch pieces or slightly smaller.

-- Marinate the fish: Scoop fish into glass or plastic bowl and mix in onion, black pepper and lime juice.
+- To marinate the fish, place in a glass or plastic bowl and mix in the onion, black pepper and lime juice.
 Cover and refrigerate, stirring frequently, for 45 minutes.

-- Scoop ceviche onto a smallish deep platter, then dot with avocado and cilantro leaves.
+- Scoop the ceviche onto a smallish, deep platter, then dot with avocado and cilantro leaves.
 Serve as an appetizer to eat with a fork, or use tortilla chips for scooping.

-- It's ok to make this a few hours (2-3) ahead of serving time, but keep well-chilled.
+- It's ok to make this a few hours (2 to 3) ahead of serving time, but keep well-chilled.